harshbanthiya/CL-Chess-in-C/README.md

 # CL-Chess-in-C
-Make first attempt to make a Chess, as simply as I can in C
+My first attempt to make Command Line Chess, as simply as I can in C